Contributing Gear Editor

 Type of Case

-Something to consider before purchasing a waterproof phone case is how you intend on using the case.
+Something to consider before purchasing a waterproof phone case is how you intend to use the case.
 Are you looking for a case that you can use daily?
 If so, you’ll want something sleek like the LifeProof FRĒ.
-Do you plan on only using your case for in water photography?
-Then a more heavy duty case like the AxisGo, SeaLife SportDiver, Willbox Diving Case, or the ProShot Dive will work well for you.
-Or, if you simply want a splash proof case that’s easy to take on an off, something simple like the Joto Waterproof Phone Pouch works well and will save you lots of money.
+Do you plan on only using your case for in-water photography?
+Then a more heavy-duty case like the AxisGo, SeaLife SportDiver, Willbox Diving Case, or the ProShot Dive will work well for you.
+Or, if you simply want a splash-proof case that’s easy to take on and off, something simple like the Joto Waterproof Phone Pouch works well and will save you lots of money.

 a woman surfing